- Soil Association

 Help protect the heroes under our feet

-Did you know that despite all the good they do, a recent report has found that under agricultural intensification earthworm populations are in critical decline?
-Help us campaign for more support for farming systems that preserve their habitats and food sources, working in harmony with nature.
+Did you know that earthworms are in critical decline?
+Help us campaign for farming systems that preserve their habitats and food sources and works in harmony with nature.